DinisCruz/Book_Hacking_Portugal/manuscript/Hacking.md

 It is important to state that hackers are the good guys.

-To 'Hack' is to solve problems, to find innovative solutions in a creative way.
+As I mentioned in my introduction, to 'hack' means to solve problems, to find innovative solutions in a creative way.

 The press abuses the term 'hacker'.
 Instead, they should qualify the word by saying 'Malicious Hackers' or 'Cyber Attackers' or 'Cyber Criminals'.

 The internet and most of the technology we use today was dreamed of, and created by, hackers.

-There is a very interesting news clip at http://www.bbc.co.uk/news/video_and_audio/features/magazine-38175202/38175202 It reports on the story of Abel Cruz, a Peruvian entrepreneur who worked out how to provide water to poor people who live off the grid in the hills outside Lima, by means of fog nets.
+There is a very [interesting news clip](http://www.bbc.co.uk/news/video_and_audio/features/magazine-38175202/38175202) that reports on the story of Abel Cruz, a Peruvian entrepreneur who worked out how to provide water, by means of fog nets, to poor people living off the grid in the hills outside Lima.
 Abel contacted fog net experts on the internet to make his idea a reality.
-Sixty fog nets are enough to provide water to 250 families, which they use for cooking and growing food.
+Sixty fog nets now provide water to 250 families at a very low cost.
 This creative and innovative solution has transformed their lives.

 ### Hackers' values